tommyettinger/anim8-gdx/README.md

         range, and are only rarely very bright or dark.
 This helps the smoothness of the dithering.
     - This may have some issues when the palette is very small; it may not dither strongly enough by default for small palettes, which makes it look closer to NONE in those cases.
 It does fine with large palettes.
+    - This changed in 0.2.12, and handles smooth gradients better now.
   - CHAOTIC_NOISE
     - Like BLUE_NOISE, but it will dither different frames differently, and can look somewhat more chaotic.
     - This is probably the third-best algorithm here for animations, after SCATTER and PATTERN in either order.